Transitioning from an RE to a OB/GYN can be difficult. What should you expect when you “graduate” from using an RE to a OB/GYN?

 First you realize that you are having trouble getting pregnant.
 This creates anxiety.
-Then, your doctor suggests that you see a reproductive endocrinologist (RE, a.k.a. fertility specialist).
+Then, your doctor suggests that you see a reproductive endocrinologist (RE, a.k.a. infertility specialist).
 While you are likely approaching this visit with hope, there is anxiety that the treatment will not be successful, anxiety of seeing a new doctor, anxiety about the cost, and anxiety about what to expect.

 Once you start seeing your RE, you quickly find out just how hard fertility treatments are.
 It is emotionally stressful and also physically challenging.
 Fertility treatments typically require frequent, occasionally almost daily, office visits.
 Then there are the medications and invasive procedures.

 If all goes well, your fertility treatments will be successful.
 Once you are pregnant, you will initially have blood work every 2-3 days to ensure that the pregnancy hormone level (beta HCG) is rising appropriately and that progesterone levels are adequate to sustain a pregnancy.
 At approximately 5 ½ weeks pregnant, you will have an ultrasound to see that everything is progressing normally, and to check for a multiple pregnancy.
 Typically, you will have ultrasounds weekly to evaluate the progress of the pregnancy.
 You will be able to see the embryo growing and hear the heartbeat.
 Needless to say, these visits are reassuring and comforting.